Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 References:

-There is a higher incidence of mucinous adenocarcinoma in the pediatric and adolescent age group (40%–50%), with many lesions being the signet ring cell type,[
+There is a higher incidence of mucinous adenocarcinoma in pediatric and adolescent patients (40%–50%), with many lesions being the signet ring cell type.[

-Colorectal cancers in younger patients with noninherited sporadic tumors often lack KRAS mutations and other cytogenetic anomalies seen in older patients.[
+Colorectal cancers in younger patients with noninherited sporadic tumors often lack KRAS variants and other cytogenetic anomalies seen in older patients.[

 References: